Funding

 The following LMB funding is available through open competition to prospective PhD students:

-Funding for students from the EU/EAA
+Funding for international students

-LMB Cambridge Scholarships (for Commonwealth and Overseas residents)
+LMB Cambridge Trust Scholarships

 César Milstein Studentships (for Argentinian nationals)

-The fellowship is in the form of a graduate studentship for three years, to allow the recipient to carry out research in the field of molecular immunology or cancer biology.
+The fellowship is in the form of a graduate studentship for four years, to allow the recipient to carry out research in the field of molecular immunology or cancer biology.
+Candidates should be of Argentinian nationality and hold a first degree (Hons) in science.

 University of Cambridge sources of funding